Updated: April 6, 2021

 3. A setback is a setup for a comeback.

 What kept the series entertaining and interesting for me was how Madam C.J.
-Walker managed to comeback stronger and better, after every setback she faced — both on her personal life and in her business.
+Walker managed to come back stronger and better, after every setback she faced — both in her personal life and in her business.

 She faced gender discrimination, family problems, adamant competition, and self-doubt.
 Despite these, she marched and soldiered through, and even used those obstacles as stepping stones in growing her enterprise.